First 2020 Democratic debates time, place, candidates and everything else to know

 The road to the 2020 presidential election is heating up, starting with the first Democratic primary debate this week.

-Top conductors — ranging from former Vice President Joe Biden to Sen. Elizabeth Warren to Mayor Pete Buttigieg — will take the stage in Miami starting Wednesday.
+Top candidates — ranging from former Vice President Joe Biden to Sen. Elizabeth Warren to Mayor Pete Buttigieg — will take the stage in Miami starting Wednesday.

 Read on for a look at everything you need to know ahead of the much-anticipated face off.